mrdja026/clone-gpt/README.md

 **MCP Usage (JIRA Automation)**

 - MCP is used for supported deterministic queries.
-Communication is JSON‑RPC 2 over HTTP when `MCP_BASE_URL` is set, fixtures when `MCP_USE_FIXTURES=1`, or direct Jira calls by default.
+Communication is JSON‑RPC 2 over HTTP via the external MCP at `MCP_BASE_URL`.
 Stdio is not used.

 For more operational guidance, see `AGENTS.md`.